stephenhutchings/flown/docs/_/notes/colours.md

   </figcaption>
 </figure>

-But this mechanical selection wasn't perfect.
-The process treats all colours equally, regardless of the area they cover.
-Rarer colours --- like the turqoise variations used by the Bahamas and Uzbekistan, or the Qatari maroon
---- were lost in the averages.
+But this mechanical selection wasn’t perfect.
+The quantisation was performed naively, treating all colours equally regardless of the area they cover.
+Rarer colours --- like the turqoise variations used by the Bahamas and Uzbekistan, or the Qatari maroon --- were lost in the averages.
 Other detailed elements were too complex to resolve without additional shades.
-To resolve these issues, the palette was expanded to 32 colours.
-New colours were added manually to fill the gaps according to the flags that were most affected.
+To resolve these shortcomings, the palette was carefully expanded to 32 colours.
+New colours were added manually to fill gaps according to the flags that were most affected.
+Base colours were adjusted to complement these additions.

 To prevent introducing too much bias, the palette is mapped to the original flags by computing the [CIEDE2000] colour difference in L\*a\*b\* color space.
 This ensures consistent mapping of colours and helps to identify issues.
 When an unexpected color is used, it suggests a weakness in the palette.